navneetshirke/Dockerize_Rails_App_With_Postgresql/README.md

 That's it!
 You've successfully dockerized your Rails app with a local PostgreSQL database.
 You can stop the Docker containers by pressing Ctrl+C in the terminal running docker-compose up.

 Remember that this is a basic setup, and for production use, you may need to consider additional configurations like environment variables, data persistence, and security.

+8 Other Cmd For Docker

+  Remove `docker system prune --volumes`